ArcherHeffern/System-Creation/exercises/L13/joining_practice.md

 | transaction_id | product_id | account_id | price |
 | --- | --- | --- | --- |

-Create a new table with the fields Account.username, Product.name, and Transaction.price
+Create a new table with the fields Account.username, Product.name, and Product.price

 Execute `./create_db2.sh` to create the tables